codedcontainer/ch_hello_world/README.md

     * method 3: See if the first and last name are a match in the db, if not then add.
       * SELECT * FROM names WHERE fname="" AND lname ="";
     * method 3: Concatinate the strings together if they are valid from method 2
-* Have a api page
+* Have an API page
   * Grab all values form db and list them on a page
   * ?firstname="string"&lastname="string"
     * return the item form the db and list as json for use in another application